About a cardiac CT

-Computed tomography (CT) uses X-rays to acquire high-resolution, 3D images of your heart and coronary arteries.
-It is able to accurately detect the presence and extent of different plaques within your arteries, before they are detectable by other techniques.
+This scan is a form of diagnostic imaging using Computed tomography (CT), where high-resolution X-rays, create 3D images of your heart and coronary arteries.
+This scan is able to accurately detect the presence and extent of different plaques within your arteries, before they are detectable by other techniques.

 Often this scan is preceded by a heart calcium scan.
 This enables the measurement of calcified plaque within the heart arteries.
 This provides a powerful estimate of your risk of future heart attacks and permits the commencement of early protective treatment.